One of the biggest challenges course creators face is increasing enrollments for their online courses.

 The type of enrollment I’m going to show you how to get is a free enrollment (not a paid sale, sorry).

-What?!?
-But my course is worth a gazillion dollars!
-Why would I give my course away for free?!
-I want to make money!!
+What?!
+But my goal is to generate revenue!
+Why would I give my course away for free?

 Hear me out…